purplespider/silverstripe-clearer-thumbnails/readme.md

 ## Updating

 Any updates to this module which require the `generate-cms-thumbnails` task to be re-run will be tagged as a new major version.
 So when updating major versions please remember to do this.

+## Notes/Tips
+* On sites with lots of images, the migration task is a resource intensive process which can take a while.
+Use `cpulimit` to limit the effect it has on the site, e.g. `cpulimit -p 1234 -l 50`
+* Possible issue with assets in a symlinked location not getting updated via the migration task, suggest temporarily replacing the symlink with the assets dir before running the task if you experience this.